-The Best 32-Inch TVs of 2021
+The Best 32-Inch TVs of 2022

 What Is a TV Series?

 You may notice the TVs listed in this roundup don't follow the traditional naming convention you might see in a store or online.
-That's because rather than nominating a single size of TV (such as the LG OLED65C8PUA, aka the 65-inch LG C8 series OLED), we nominate the entire range of sizes within a "series."
+That's because rather than nominating a single size of TV (such as the LG OLED65C2PUA, aka the 65-inch LG C2 series OLED), we nominate the entire range of sizes within a "series."

 Typically these TVs are identical in performance but differ in price and size.
 We do this in order to offer you more flexibility in your decision, but also because it's the most accurate representation available.